mchandleraz/react-native-avroutepicker/README.md

 # react-native-avroutepicker

-iOS AVRoutePickerView for React Native
+iOS AVRoutePickerView for React Native.
+Provides a native AirPlay button and corresponding view for selecting the AV "route".
+Use this module to add native AirPlay functionality to your React Native app on iOS!

 ## Installation